Oral Roberts University is redefining leadership in the 21st century through a new campaign to continue the university’s aggressive growth.

 MEDIA ARTS CENTER

-The spectacular Media Arts Center (MAC) will bring together students and faculty from the music, theatre, and dance programs and the Media Mastery Institute—creating a synergistic relationship that will open up new opportunities for valuable collaboration.
+The spectacular Media Arts Center (MAC) will bring together students and faculty from the music, theatre, dance, worship arts, and media programs—creating a synergistic relationship that will open up new opportunities for valuable collaboration.

-The MAC will have designated collaborative learning spaces, performance halls, state-of-the-art technology and lighting, a dance studio for ballet and other styles of dance, and a grand lobby.
+The MAC will have designated collaborative learning spaces, performance halls, practice rooms, state-of-the-art technology and lighting, dance studios, a sound stage for film, a proscenium-style theatre, and a black box theatre.
 As a multipurpose space, the MAC’s programming will include lectures, concerts, recitals, theatre productions, and dance performances.
 Entertainment and education will coexist beautifully.

-The library will be moving to a beautiful new building, where it will offer students more resources—and more technology—than ever before.
-In addition to the standard print items, there will be kiosks for checking out materials, an expanded digital database with tens of thousands of materials on every pertinent subject from all over the world, multimedia stations, individual and group study areas.
+ORU's beautiful new library will offer students contemporary resources and technology.
+In addition to the standard print items, there will be kiosks for checking out materials, an expanded, state-of-the-art digital database with tens of thousands of materials on every pertinent subject from all over the world, a Creativity Lab, multimedia stations, and individual and group study areas.
 As the ways information is accessed and used have changed, so must the modern library be an updated place for information discovery and retrieval.

-The Holy Spirit Research Center (HSRC) will also be located in the new library building.
-It is a special collection of resources on the Holy Spirit that began in 1962.
-The HSRC now houses one of the largest and most comprehensive Pentecostal-Charismatic and Holy Spirit collections in the world.
+The Holy Spirit Research Center (HSRC) will also be located in the library building.
+The HSRC, started in 1962, now houses one of the largest and most comprehensive Pentecostal-Charismatic and Holy Spirit collections in the world.

 This new facility is named for Dr. J. D. McKean, the lead donor.
 It will equip our students with the learning resources they need to cultivate and develop the leadership giftings within.

 The Mike Carter Athletic Center

 ORU Athletics is expanding!
-The new $15 million Mike Carter Athletic Center will be built on the south side of Mabee Center and scheduled to open in February 2023.
-Inside the three-story building will be two regulation basketball courts, a 10,000-square-foot strength and conditioning space, team meeting rooms, staff offices, an ORU Hall of Fame presentation, and accommodations for the ELI Academic Learning Center.
-Plans also include an outdoor kitchen and a gathering place on the roof.
+The new $15 million Mike Carter Athletic Center is under construction on the south side of Mabee Center and scheduled to open in February 2023.
+Inside the three-story building will be two regulation basketball courts, an expansive strength and conditioning space, team meeting rooms, staff offices, an ORU Hall of Fame presentation, and accommodations for the ELI Academic Learning Center.

-The new Center for Global Leadership will be located on the 4th and 5th floors of the John D. Messick Learning Resources Center, where it will serve as a hub for leadership development across the university.
+The new David and Barbara Green Centre for Global Leadership will be located on the 4th and 5th floors of the Learning Resources Center, where it will serve as a hub for leadership development across the university.
 As a result of what students learn and experience in this space, they will be prepared to discover solutions to the world’s greatest challenges.
 The center will advance “spiritual intelligence” in these future leaders; establish a global network of Spirit-empowered leaders across key sectors of society; and communicate whole person, Spirit-empowered leadership research and insights.
 Students from all over the world will have the opportunity to earn Spirit-empowered Global Leadership certificates and degrees.

 Our Annual Fund impacts ORU in multiple ways.
 It provides safety measures for our students, faculty support, technology upgrades campus-wide, improvements to buildings and grounds, and so much more.
 Generous donors like you can make a huge difference.